 Respiratory Regulation of Acid Base Balance

 The acid base balance is vital for normal bodily functions.
 When this equilibrium is disrupted, it can lead to severe symptoms such as arrhythmias and seizures.
 Therefore, this balance is tightly regulated.
-In this article, we will look at the buffering system, responses of the respiratory and urinary systems and relevant clinical conditions.
+In this article, we will look at the buffering system, responses of the respiratory system and relevant clinical conditions.

 Blood has the ability to be insensitive to small changes in pH, which is a characteristic known as “buffering”.
 This is due to the basal levels of bicarbonate and hydrogen ions in blood.
 The chemical reaction is given by:

 This reaction can be used to control pH, as will be discussed in the next section.
 For example, in metabolically active tissues, there is an increase in hydrogen ions.
 These can then react with bicarbonate in the red blood cells to form carbon dioxide which can then be exhaled by the lungs.
 The compensatory systems of the body rely on this equation.
 This will be discussed in more detail later.

 The Henderson-Hassalbalch equation relates the pH to the ratio between the concentration of bicarbonate and the partial pressure of carbon dioxide.
 It is given by:

 This shows that the ratio between bicarbonate production and partial pressure of carbon dioxide drive the pH levels of the blood.
 By increasing bicarbonate levels, the pH will rise and turn more alkaline, and by increasing the partial pressure of carbon dioxide the pH of blood will fall and turn acidic.
 The usual range of blood pH is from 7.35 to 7.45.
 When pH levels drop below 7.35, it is said to be acidotic, and when pH levels rise above 7.45 it is said to be alkalotic.